This vegan sweet potato casserole is practically a dessert rather than side dish, with a delicious topping of candied pecans on top.

 - 4 large sweet potatoes cooked (I used a pressure cooker) and peeled

-- 2 tablespoons vegan margarine (leave it out if you have to)
+- 2 tablespoons vegan margarine (Optional)

 - 1/4 cup soy creamer or non-dairy milk